 Benjamin C.K.
 Tee, Ph.D

 He has created several new platform technologies for large area tactile sensing for robotics, medical devices and prosthetics applications.
 His work included designing microstructures to enhance mechanical sensitivity of thin elastic films for use in flexible pressure sensors.
 In addition, he has also help create highly stretchable yet transparent electrodes for sensing applications.
 Furthermore, he also created the world’s first repeatably self-healing electronic sensor skin technology.
 More recently, he developed artifical mechanoreceptors that mimic the digital output of biological mechanoreceptors for potential use in neural prosthetic devices.
 These works are in several highly cited research papers on electronic sensor skins and wearable technologies in major journals such as Science, Nature Materials and Nature Nanotechnology.
-He has filed 8 patents, with 3 granted and issued on this work.
+He has filed 8 patents, with 5 granted.

 Dr. Tee has also won numerous international awards that recognized his work, including the prestigious MIT TR35 Innovators Under 35 Award, MRS Graduate Student Award (Gold) and TSMC Outstanding Student Research Gold and Academy award.
 He was also the sole winner of the Singapore Young Scientist Award in 2016, selected by the Singapore National Academy of Sciences.